zanuka/leaderport-core-ui/README.md

 ### Rate Limiting
 - Use Valkey to implement rate limiting on score submissions to prevent cheating.

-## Frontend (Vue SPA)
+## Backend (Go API)

-- Create a simple interface to display the leaderboard and allow score submissions.
+1. Create a Go API that handles game score submissions and leaderboard queries.
-- Show real-time updates as scores change.
+2. Use Valkey to store and retrieve player scores and rankings.

-## Basic Implementation Outline
+### Valkey Implementation Example in Go

 ```go
 import (